Famiclone: Russia and the former Soviet Union

-The Dendy (Russian: Де́нди) was a hardware clone of the Nintendo Entertainment System (NES) popular in Russia and other former Soviet countries.
+Dendy (Russian: Де́нди) was a hardware clone of the Nintendo Entertainment System (NES) popular in Russia and other former Soviet countries.
 Dendy is an NTSC console with forced PAL (SECAM on early models) mode, like Pegasus.
-Released in 1992 by the Steepler company, the Dendy was easily the most popular video game console of its time there, and enjoyed a degree of fame roughly equivalent to that experienced by the NES/Famicom in North America and Japan.
+Released in 1992 by Steepler, Dendy was easily the most popular video game console of its time there, and enjoyed a degree of fame roughly equivalent to that experienced by the NES/Famicom in North America and Japan.
 Business was so successful that the company spawned its own TV show about Dendy on Russian TV, and created stores all across Moscow and St. Petersburg, promoting and selling the console and its cartridges.
 Also, a cartoon about the "Dendy Elephant", the character on the console's logo, was filmed but not finished.

 In 1994, Steepler, the producer of Dendy, reached an agreement with Nintendo to sell consoles in Russia and CIS countries with relinquished its claim to Dendy sales, meaning that Nintendo did not take legal action against famiclones.
 Instead, Steepler began suing other pirates.
 The company had a registered trademark for Dendy in Russia, which meant that any pirate who used their logo was breaking the law.

 The Dendy reportedly sold 6 million units.
 Special 301 Watch List from 1994 classified market shares of counterfeit 8-bit systems as "Very severe" (50%-100%).

 Dendy had competition in form of Subor, Bitman and Kenga.
 After Dendy there were also other clones like Simba's and Magistr.